unseemly/unseemly.github.io/index.md

  to both describe data they are interested in and to express invariants.

 The other, smaller, family is macro-based languages.
-These are mostly direct descendants of Lisp: Scheme, and Racket.
+These are mostly direct descendants of Lisp, like Scheme and Racket.
 (If you squint, the dynamic metaprogramming systems of Ruby and JavaScript make them part of the family, too.)
 Programmers in those languages use metaprogramming to